 Lyle really enjoyed this session and would like to do more of this in the future.

 We weren’t too impressed by the second session, which was called ‘Moonbots’.
 We thought that we were going to learn about the difficulties of sending crafts to the Moon, but actually it was more about using the Lego Mindstorm robots.
 It was good fun, but with the session only lasting 45 minutes we didn’t get much chance to complete the tasks which were set.

 After that session, we had a lunch break, and were able to spend time looking around the rest of the exhibits in the museum.
-Last time we visited, Lyle and I spent much of our time in the lower levels of the building, but this time we looked at the medical exhibits and the space exploration exhibits.
+Last time we visited, Lyle and I spent much of our time looking around the lower levels of the building.
+So this time we looked at the medical exhibits and the space exploration exhibits.
 Lyle really enjoyed the robots and learning about the International Space Station, but was a bit squeamish about the film of a hip replacement operation!

 The final session of the day was called ‘Bend it, Shape it’ and was all about light, lenses and telescopes.
 This was Lyle’s favourite session, and he was really enthusiastic about the topics discussed.
-We had a demonstration which showed that light travels in a straight line (using laser pointers, mirrors and a water spray!), learned about how telescopes were invented, how convex and concave lenses affect the path of a beam of light.
+First, we had a demonstration which showed that light travels in a straight line, using laser pointers, mirrors and a water spray!
+We also learned about how telescopes were invented, and how convex and concave lenses affect the path of a beam of light.
 Lyle and I then got to make a simple telescope as well as using a drop of water on a glass plate as a magnifying glass.

 We brought the telescope home with us, and Lyle is very enthusiastic about using it to look at the Moon.
 I think this may be a topic we look into in more detail in the future!